RJamali/PSL-Recommender/README.md

-# PSL-Recommender -- a protein subcellular location predictor based on logistic matrix factorization
+# PSL-Recommender - Protein Subcellular Localization Prediction using Recommender System

 PSL-Recommender is a python package for prediction of proteins subcellular locations